lwhiteley/eslint-output/README.md

 - configure eslint using `.eslintrc`
 - create an npm script in your package json eg. `"eslint-output": "eslint-output"`
-- configure eslint-output with `.eslintoutputrc`. see example below
+- configure eslint-output with `.eslintoutputrc` placed at the root of your project's directory. see example below
 - run `npm run eslint-output`